RosieTrainor/BookShelf/README.md

 In another case, Copilot told me the incorrect file path for overriding allauth templates.
 I checked the allauth documentation and example projects to ensure I had the correct path.

-I find that AI is best used for simpler errors such as syntax errors, pointing our errors in logic, and for suggestions on where to look for answers when you are stuck.
+I find that AI is best used for simpler errors such as syntax errors, pointing out errors in logic, and for suggestions on where to look for answers when you are stuck.
 However, you should always double-check any suggestions using online resources and official documentation, and ensure that what AI is telling you is both correct and suitable for your project.

 ### UX and Performance